 Learn more about Virtual Events

-As we resume presenting in-person concerts, the health and safety of our audience, employees, and artists is our highest priority.
-For our 2021–2022 Season, all of our programs will be available for virtual viewing starting one to two weeks after the performance on our secure, online platform.
+For our 2022–2023 Season, all of our programs will be available for virtual viewing starting one to two weeks after the performance on our secure, online platform.
 Virtual Tickets will be included FREE with all in-person tickets or can purchased on their own.

 BEMF first presented Virtual Events on this platform at our June 2021 Festival and as we wanted to answer some questions we have been asked about how your Virtual Tickets will work and how you can watch our Virtual Events at home.